 - 1. Advisory Committee meetings, a first and second-year student are included on this committee. - 2.
-Information bulletins/Process Change Alerts posted in classroom and control room. - 3.
-Information sent in emails via the hospital's system and/or Trajecsys announcements. - 4.
-Daily classroom huddles; daily MercyOne Diagnostic Department clinical huddles - 5.
+Faculty advises students of pertinent information from the Imaging Services Department meetings.
+Students may occasionally be requested to attend. - 3.
+Information bulletins/Process Change Alerts posted in classroom and control room. - 4.
+Information sent in emails via the hospital's system and/or Trajecsys announcements. - 5.
+Daily classroom huddles; daily MercyOne Diagnostic Department clinical huddles - 6.
 Triannual reviews with Program Director